Deltora Quest (TV series): Characters

-At the start of the series Jasmine is a wild orphan girl who lives a solitary life in the dangerous Forests of Silence.
-She has messy coal black hair which frames her elfin face and emerald green eyes.
-She is often described as impatient and lonely but with a good heart.
-Her only friends in the Forests are the raven named Kree and a small furry animal called Filli.
-Jasmine understands the language of trees and many other animals.
-She is independent, like Lief, though she displays far less tact.
-She is also unafraid of standing up for what she believes in, if she feels something is unjust or incorrect she explains her view without any fear of reprimand.
-She believes in equal rights and fairness, her only problem is that she cannot understand people who will not fight for themselves.
-Growing up all alone, Jasmine knows how to fend for herself.
-She usually gets her own way.
-Jasmine is unable to comprehend how easily many people can be tricked by fancy words and promises.
-In the series she finds her long lost father and they are once again reunited.
-She is about the same age as Lief (16).
-Also during the series, Jasmine competes in a contest in which she describes her special skill as agility.
+Jasmine is a sixteen year old wild orphan girl who lives a solitary life in the dangerous Forests of Silence.
+After her parents were taken by the Shadow Lord's soldiers, she grew up alone and learned to fend for herself.
+She has messy black hair which frames her elfin face and green eyes.
+She is often described as impatient and lonely, but with a good heart.
+Her only friends in the Forests are the raven Kree and a small furry animal called Filli, who she can communicate with due to understanding the language of trees and many other animals.
+She is independent, like Lief, though displays less tact and is unafraid of standing up for what she believes in if she feels something is unjust or incorrect.
+She believes in equal rights and fairness, but cannot understand people who will not fight for themselves and how easily people can be tricked by fancy words and promises.
+In the series, she is eventually reunited with her long-lost father and competes in a contest in which she describes her special skill as agility.
 She shows romantic interest in Lief, even though they do not always see eye to eye.